 If you meet certain income and resource limits, you may qualify for a program called

-from Medicare to pay the prescription costs, premiums, deductibles, and coinsurance of Medicare prescription drug coverage.
+from Medicare to pay the prescription costs, premiums, deductibles, and coinsurance of Medicare drug coverage.

 Some people pay only a portion of their Medicare drug plan premiums and deductibles based on their income level.

-If you don't qualify for Extra Help, your state may have programs that can help with prescription costs.
+If you don't qualify for Extra Help, your state may have programs that can help with drug coverage costs.
 Contact your Medicaid office or your State Health Insurance Assistance Program (SHIP) for more information.
 Remember, you can reapply for Extra Help at any time if your income and resources change.

 Countable resources include:

 - Money in a checking or savings account